tjleizeng/VisOD/README.md

 The demo is shown in https://visodtest.netlify.com/.
 The data source is NYC Open Data.

+To do list (2020/7/8)
+1. Add visualization for OD during the pandemic.

 To do list (2019/4/25)
 1. Add legend to od lines.
 2. Add file selection, for changing data files.